WEST SEATTLE CRIME WATCH: Suspected peeper; followed by 'creeper'; stolen red Camry; more...

 BATTERY THEFT: This happened Wednesday morning near 37th/Webster – the victim described it as a grab-and-run:

 Our neighbors saw this car pull over and take something from our yard.
 A check on the security footage shows it to be the battery for our camper.
+[Video added]

 Neighbors got the license plate number, and we will report it to the police.

 This happened 8:30 am with my husband and kids at home.